Southend Interactive

-Southend Interactive was a game development studio based in Malmö, Sweden and founded in 1998.
+Southend Interactive was a Swedish video game developer based in Malmö and founded in 1998.
 Southend worked on game productions from various genres that run from various clients, such as Ubisoft and Sierra Online.
 They also created games for Microsoft's Xbox Live Arcade service on the Xbox 360.
-Southend's company slogan was "Tomorrow's experiences today."
+The company slogan was "Tomorrow's experiences today".

 Southend closed in June 2013 when Ubisoft Massive acquired Southend's 24 developers and some technology to be used in Massive's Tom Clancy's The Division, a massively multiplayer online game.
-Southend had been seeking a suitor and partially blamed its publisher, Deep Silver, for the company's closure.
+Southend had been seeking a suitor and partially blamed its publisher Deep Silver for the company's closure.